 - Reconcile Change Orders.

 - Receive As-Built Drawings from ProVen.

-- Close out RFIs, Submittals, and letters.
+- Closeout Contract documents Requests for Information (RFIs), submittals, and letters.

 3.4.
 Interconnection Construction

 The PCEP will require a 115-kV interconnection to supply power from the PG&E substations to the Caltrain substations in San Jose and South San Francisco.
 Construction of the interconnections will be performed by PG&E under an amendment to Supplemental Agreement No. 2.